DSIP-FBK/DSIPTS/bash_examples/README.md

 python train_stack.py  --config-dir=config_test --config-name=config stack=linear
 ```

-When you lauch `compare.py` magically it will run also the stacked model and add it to the pool (very cool right?).
+When you lauch `compare.py` magically it will run also the stacked model and add it to the model's pool (very cool, isn't it?).

+## Groups